RonaldSchlenker/ReactIn200LoC/Vortrag/README.md

 Präsi
 ===

+Einleitung:
+  Vide Library

 * What is state / why we care about / how to deal with?
-  * begin with 2nd
-    *

 * (ganz am Anfang)
   * Natural language - Traffic Light - Can we say that "A traffic light has state"? -> Yes.
   * "Can I drive?" - "No, traffic light is red"... "can I drive now"? - "Yes, it's green now"